malvikasharan/APRICOT/documentation/FAQs.md

 - Terms containing multiple keywords can be provided using a hyphen (-) and "#" can be used before or after the term as a wild-card.
 Please see the documentation for other specific detail.

-####Do you have a specific question?
+####Do you have any specific question?
 Please submit it here, we will address it as soon as possible.